 Once you arrive in Whistler getting around will depend on what you want to see and do.
 Whistler village is a pedestrian village so it’s very easy to walk around.
 If you are sticking to the nearby area and lakes you can also rent a bike for the day or, again, choose to walk.

 If you want to venture out a bit further, there is a local bus company that goes to many of the main areas.
 We used public transit as we were too late to book a car and were easily able to get to the lakes as well as the trailhead for the Train wreck hike.
-The bus costs $2.50 each way and runs quite early in the mornings and late into the night.
+The bus costs $2.50 each way (make sure you have exact change) and runs quite early in the mornings and late into the night.

 If you plan on doing some major hikes in further, more secluded places from Whistler, then it’s definitely in your best interest to rent a car.
 Be mindful that some places only have tiny parking lots though which might mean you want to start your days extra early.